Whole Life VS Index Universal Life

 Both of these policies have an insurance part and a savings part.

-Since permanent life insurance has a saving component, the premiums are a lot higher than a term life insurance.
+Since permanent life insurance has a saving component, the premiums are typically higher than term life insurance.

 How Is A Whole Life Insurance Similar To An IUL?